omnivector-solutions/osd-documentation/slurm-installation/overview.rst

   components.
 - ``slurm-core/series/``: overlays to define the OS of the Slurm components.

-For example, to deploy Slurm to a local LXD cloud, using the ``--beta`` channel for the snaps, on Ubuntu Focal:
+For example, to deploy Slurm to a local LXD cloud, on Ubuntu Focal:

 .. code-block:: bash

    $ juju deploy ./slurm-core/bundle.yaml \
                  --overlay ./slurm-core/clouds/lxd.yaml \
                  --overlay ./slurm-core/series/focal.yaml \
-                 --overlay ./slurm-core/options/beta-snap.yaml

 Juju will then create the applications, configurations and LXD containers described in the respective files, which will in turn define the contents of